OniriCorpe/drying-gcode/README.md

 when you have hardware capable of doing something, there is no need to buy another thing to do the exact same thing
 capitalism tends to make us believe the opposite

+also I don't recommend to dehydrate your spools in your food oven, possible residues or vapors of plastic are not good to eat

 ## I don't like your choices for temperature or heating time

 okay, feel free to adapt the files, I don't care, as long as you respect the license